-If you're considering studying Computer Science or IT you're making a good choice.
-In this guide we'll try to cover everything you need to know about choosing, applying to and studying a course / degree in Computer Science or IT in Malaysia.
+In this guide we'll cover everything you need to know about choosing and applying to a course in Computer Science or IT in Malaysia.

-But first, let's talk about the two questions we often get asked:
+But first, let's talk about the one question we often get asked: How are these courses different?

 - Computer Science is a study of how computers work, mostly from the theoretical and mathematical perspective.
 This course include four major areas of computing: theory, algorithms, programming languages, and architecture.
 You should choose Computer Science if you like math and logic.